 One of my Property Management Clients asked me for clarification on the specifics on the home Inspection process and the Appraisal process.
-He wanted to know if these overlap in anyway in regards to his Philadelphia Rental Property.
+He wanted to know if these overlap in any way in regard to his Philadelphia Rental Property.

 Most rental property owners have had both a home inspection and an appraisal on each one of their properties.
 But they are certainly different operations and each one services a different function for the property.